How we use information about you

 We will share relevant information with other healthcare professionals who are involved in your care and we will make key information from your records available via the Leeds Care Record unless you object.
 Your information will not be used for any other purpose without your consent, unless that purpose is required by law.
-Our Trust will keep your records according to the conditions of the Data Protection Act (2018) and the EU General Data Protection Regulation at all times.
+Our Trust will keep your records according to the conditions of the Data Protection Act (2018) and the UK General Data Protection Regulation (UK-GDPR) at all times.

 Our Data Protection Privacy Notice is available below and we have also put together a more ‘easy read’ leaflet on how we use your information, how we keep it confidential and contact details in case you’d like to know more.
 As the leaflet says: It’s your information, but it’s our responsibility.

 Find out more about the Leeds Care Record

 Get a copy of “It’s your information, but it’s our responsibility”.

 A copy of “It’s your information, but it’s our responsibility”, symbolised for those with Learning Disabilities (Easy Read).